nikolasburk/learnapollo-ios/la-ios.md

 We strongly believe that **GraphQL is the API design paradigm of the future**!
 Despite its young age, it already created an incredible impact on the way how web developers write their applications and interface with backends.

 > "We were frustrated with the differences between the data we wanted to use in our apps and the server queries they required.
-We don't think of data in terms of resource URLs, secondary keys, or join tables; we think about it in terms of a graph of objects and the models we ultimately use in our apps like NSObjects or JSON." - [Lee Byron](https://twitter.com/leeb) (Facebook)
+We don't think of data in terms of resource URLs, secondary keys, or join tables; we think about it in terms of a graph of objects and the models we ultimately use in our apps like NSObjects or JSON." - [Lee Byron](https://twitter.com/leeb) (Co-Inventor of GraphQL, Facebook)

 Though GraphQL has been majorly adopted in the web development community so far, Facebook actually developed it to deal with networking issues they primarily saw on _mobile devices_ - with the [goal to make the data transfer as efficient as possible](http://graphql.org/blog/graphql-a-query-language/#why-graphql).
 This is why we think that there is an **enormous potential for GraphQL in the native mobile development space** as well!
 We are actively pushing usage of GraphQL on mobile and want to build an eco-system that makes it as easy as possible for every native app developer to integrate GraphQL in their applications.